drdaemos/xc5-docs/en/webinars_and_video_tutorials/webinar_4_-_11_nov_2014_-_basic_principles_of_cms_integration.md

     </div>
     </div>
     {% endraw %}{% endhighlight %}
 4. The same approach can be used for every other X-Cart viewer class.
-All {% link "viewer classes" ref_lSwzIJDv %} are located in `<X-Cart>/classes/XLite/Viewer` folder.
+All {% link "viewer classes" ref_qIifNQNq %} are located in `<X-Cart>/classes/XLite/Viewer` folder.
 Here is working example:

     {% highlight php %}{% raw %}
     <?php